lilleman ba4503b4d1

 End-to-end (Playwright)

 E2E runs in the official Playwright image (browsers preinstalled) against the live web service — no Node/browsers on the host.
-There are five suites:
+Five suites, each on its own stack:

 The full gate (one command)